 Made of polyethylene, with Ultratherm insulation.
 Features a reinforced tow handle that easily telescopes and locks.
 Durable wheels roll easily.
 Decent price.
 Has a drainage spout on the bottom.
 Large size.
 Features include 4 cup holders and molded side scoop handles.

-Durable everything.
+Impressive build quality.
 Features blow-molded construction, a reinforced base, stainless steel hardware, and rubberized T-grip latches.
 It is also lightweight.
 Extra thick insulation allows for 5 days of ice retention at 90-degrees.
 Super solid, and you can sit on it.

-Some felt that this cooler was overpriced for what it does.
 Some buyers did their own ice test and report that this cooler only holds ice for about 1 to 2 days.

 A day spent fishing or enjoying the zoo wouldn’t be complete without drinks and food.
 And the right cooler can mean the difference between a good meal and a soggy sandwich.
 Igloo is well known for high-quality coolers and innovative designs.
 The company makes everything from insulated bags to coolers that are almost like having a portable refrigerator.